Rich, Poor, Tall or Short: Mental Health Challenges Don’t Care — But Warriors and the Minions Can Triumph

 I leaned in, lowering my voice for dramatic effect.
 “Here’s the second tip: don’t let the chaos of the world pull you under.”

 “The news, social media, future worries — they can sweep you away like a tidal wave,” I continued.
-“You get overwhelmed before the day even starts, and suddenly you’re running on stress fumes instead of strength.”
+“Before the day even starts, you’re overwhelmed and running on stress fumes instead of strength.”

-“Because when you ground yourself in the present, something powerful happens — you go from reacting to responding.”
+“Because when you ground yourself in the present, something powerful happens — you stop reacting and start responding.”

 “That’s how Warriors stay steady in the storm.”